NidroidX/kestrelcoind/cmd/sedraminer/README.md

-# sedraminer
+# kestrelcoinminer

-sedraminer is a CPU-based miner for sedrad
+kestrelcoinminer is a CPU-based miner for kestrelcoind

 ## Requirements